-FY2023 Goals
+FY2023 Goals Review

-- Successful implementation of PolicyStat management system to oversee and manage policies and procedures for the agency. - Work with Information Systems Department on updating Incident Reporting System for updated MDHHS report - Develop an agency-wide Needs Assessment Plan - Begin to utilize available data for quality process improvement and to begin looking at disparities (data through chart reviews, audits, SmartCare reports, ICDP) - Prepare for successful CARF accreditation in Spring 2023
+FY23 Goal Progress Successful implementation of PolicyStat management system to oversee and manage policies and procedures for the agency.
+Completed, agency transitioned fully to PolicyStat management system in August 2023.
+Work with Information Systems Department on updating Incident Reporting System for updated MDHHS report Completed, Updated report for MDHHS and system in February 2023 Develop an agency-wide Needs Assessment Plan Completed, FY23 Needs Assessment Plan was developed Begin to utilize available data for quality process improvement and to begin looking at disparities (data through chart reviews, audits, SmartCare reports, ICDP) Completed, began to review data and include it in Needs Assessment Plan and review at Healthcare Integration Workgroup Prepare for successful CARF accreditation in Spring 2023 Completed, CARF accreditation was awarded for 3 years on August 1, 2023.